Services & Industries

 Defended local government’s land use decision in mandamus proceeding, securing dismissal with prejudice after evidentiary hearing.

-Represented heavy equipment company in breach of contract litigation arising from the construction of a hospital, helping secure Ninth Circuit reversal of an unfavorable trial court decision and favorable settlement after substituting in as counsel.
+Represented heavy equipment company in breach of contract litigation arising from the construction of a hospital, helping secure Ninth Circuit reversal of an adverse trial court decision and favorable settlement after substituting in as counsel.

 Complex Commercial Litigation